alexxg98/Hotel_Reservation/README.md

 Not yet functional.

-View this project via my portfolio: https://alexxg98.github.io/

-or using this link: https://alexxg98.github.io/subpages/hotelProject/index.html
+View this project using this link: https://alexxg98.github.io/subpages/hotelProject/